WILLIAM (BILL) INNES TURNBULL

 It is a sad irony that when Vancouver won their Minto Cup titles in 1911 and 1920, he was not a member of the team – and when Gibbons finally did manage to win a championship in 1918, it was later denied to him and his team.

 Outside of lacrosse, his occupation was listed on the 1921 Canadian census as a customs officer.
 In 1965, Dave Gibbons was named one of the inaugural, charter inductees for the Canadian Lacrosse Hall of Fame.
-He passed away the following year and was interred at Ocean View Cemetery in Burnaby.
+He passed away the following year from a heart attack and was interred at Ocean View Cemetery in Burnaby.
 His wife passed away in her one-hundredth year in 1989.

 HARRY JOHN ‘FAT’ PAINTER